virati/autoLie/README.md

 ## Required Libraries
 We use autograd, numpy, and mayavi to have the whole package running.

+## Jump into hands-on
+Run interact_lie.py to start seeing how vector fields interact with each other.
+This script builds off of the autoLie library with an interactive GUI frontend to tweak with certain parameters and observe the effects on a dynamics field immediately.

 ## Example
 Below is a simple example using two vector-valued functions $f$ and $g$